analogic/alert-bundle/README.md

 Simple symfony bundle for reporting PHP exceptions and JS exceptions to email.
 It's intended use is for applications running in production

-_Notice: Alerter uses internal symfony mailer service, so it must be properly set_
+_Notice: Alert Bundle uses internal symfony mailer service, so it must be properly set_

 Documentation
 =============

-## Requirements

-- Twig
-- Swift Mailer

 ## Installation